refact0r/number-alchemy/PRIVACY-POLICY.md

 ## Information Collected

-WThe Number Alchemy app uses shared preferences on the user's device to store information about a user’s app preferences and usage history in order to present the user with customized content.
-No other information is collected about the user.
+The Number Alchemy app stores a user's preferences and usage history in shared preferences on the user's device in order to present the user with customized content.
+The app does not collect any personally identifiable information.

 ## Changes To This Privacy Policy